Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

 ### My solution

 We can see that the different asteroids have the following traits
+- Move
 - Position
+- Children (exhaled smaller asteroids)
 - Extent
-- Move
-- ExhaleAsteroids

 Based on this knowledge we can create the common interface: **IAsteroid**